-- relating to the ordering, use, claims and post-payment verification processes; and - 11.5.5. all information supplied pursuant to or in accordance with this paragraph 11.5 is accurate. - 11.6.
+- otherwise may reasonably be required by the Commissioner (or on the Commissioner's behalf) and do so promptly and fully; - 11.5.4. in respect of any claims for payment relating to centrally supplied vaccines, the Practice has complied with any published guidance relating to the ordering, use, claims and post-payment verification processes; and - 11.5.5. all information supplied pursuant to or in accordance with this paragraph 11.5 is accurate. - 11.6.
 If the Practice does not satisfy any of the above conditions, the Commissioner may withhold payment of any, or any part of, an amount due under this ES that is otherwise payable. - 11.7.
 If the Commissioner makes a payment to a Practice under this ES and: - 11.7.1. the Practice was not entitled to receive all or part thereof, whether because it did not meet the entitlement conditions for the payment or because the payment was calculated incorrectly (including where a payment on account overestimates the amount that is to fall due); - 11.7.2. the Commissioner was entitled to withhold all or part of the payment because of a breach of a condition attached to the payment, but is unable to do so because the money has already been paid; or - 11.7.3. the Commissioner is entitled to repayment of all or part of the money paid, the Commissioner may recover the money paid by deducting an equivalent amount from any payment payable to the Practice, and where no such deduction can be made, it is a condition of the payments made under this ES that the contractor under its General Medical Services contract, Personal Medical Services agreement or Alternative Provider Medical Services contract (as relevant) must pay to the Commissioner that equivalent amount.

-- 11.8.
-Where the Commissioner is entitled under this ES to withhold all or part of a payment because of a breach of a payment condition, and the Commissioner does so or recovers the money by deducting an equivalent amount from another payment in accordance with this ES, it may, where it sees fit to do so, reimburse the Practice the amount withheld or recovered, if the breach is cured. - 11.9.
+11.8.
+Where the Commissioner is entitled under this ES to withhold all or part of a payment because of a breach of a payment condition, and the Commissioner does so or recovers the money by deducting an equivalent amount from another payment in accordance with this ES, it may, where it

+- sees fit to do so, reimburse the Practice the amount withheld or recovered, if the breach is cured. - 11.9.
 The Commissioner is responsible for post payment verification.
-This may include auditing claims (including supporting documentation/records) of Practices to ensure that they meet the requirements of this ES.
+This may include auditing claims (including supporting documentation/records) of Practices to ensure that they meet the requirements of this ES. - 11.10.

-- 11.10.
 Where the influenza vaccination is provided as either co-administration or synergistically with the COVID-19 vaccine, the payment (as set out at paragraph 11.1) will be made to the nominated host practice in accordance with paragraph 11.11. - 11.11.
 Where the Practice elects to administer influenza vaccinations as part of a PCN grouping: - 11.11.1 through co-administration with COVID-19 vaccinations, then the Practice must nominate their COVID-19 PCN grouping host practice to receive payments for the co-administered vaccinations, which will be calculated based on a record created in the PCN grouping's Point of Care System.
-This must be the same host practice that is nominated to receive payment for COVID-19 vaccinations in accordance with the COVID-19 ES; and/or - 11.11.2. synergistically with COVID-19 vaccinations, then the Practice may elect whether to use either GP IT systems (GPES and CQRS) or the Point of Care System for the recording and calculation of vaccinations but not both.
-Where the Point of Care System is used, the Practice shall nominate their PCN grouping host practice to receive payments for the synergistically administered vaccinations.
+This must be the same host practice that is nominated to receive payment for COVID-19 vaccinations in accordance with the COVID-19 ES; and/or - 11.11.2. synergistically with COVID-19 vaccinations, then the Practice must use their GP IT systems (GPES and CQRS) for the recording and calculation of vaccinations.